raganwald/raganwald.github.com/_posts/2015-04-03-left-variadic.md

 {% endhighlight %}

 With `leftGather`, we have to supply the length of the array we wish to use as the result, and it gathers excess arguments into it from the left, just like `leftVariadic` gathers excess parameters for a function.

+### summary

+ECMAScript 2015 makes it easy to gather parameters or array elements from the right.
+If we want to gether them from the left, we can roll our own left-variadic decorator for functions, or left-gatherer for destucturing arrays.